 - Please note that recipients of the William and Nancy Turner Teaching Award and the divisional awards will not be considered for three years after their award.

-Terms of Reference: The TLC/SRC Joint Committee is co-chaired by the SRC VP Academic and the Chair of the TLC.
-The TLC/SRC Joint Committee is made up of the SRC VP Academic and two students (usually SRC Senators) and three faculty members (one of whom is the Chair of the TLC), as well as a Student Affairs Staff member.
+Terms of Reference: The TLC/SRC Joint Committee is co-chaired by the SRC VP Academic or their delegate and the Chair of the TLC or their delegate.
+The TLC/SRC Joint Committee is made up of the SRC VP Academic and two students (usually SRC Senators) and three faculty members (one of whom is the Chair of the TLC), as well as a General Manager of the SRC.
 This committee is responsible for steering the six awards — the William and Nancy Turner Teaching Award and the five Divisional Awards — including the establishment of criteria for submissions and assessment, community consultations, disseminating the call for submissions and striking the Teaching Awards Selection Committee.
-The Teaching Awards Selection Committee is comprised of 6 students (the SRC VP Academic and 5 full time SRC senators) and 3 TLC members (chosen by the TLC, one of whom should be the past recipient of the William and Nancy Turner Teaching Award if possible.)
+The Teaching Awards Selection Committee is comprised of 6 students (the SRC VP Academic and 5 full time SRC senators) and 3 TLC members (chosen by the TLC, one of whom should be the past recipient of the William and Nancy Turner Teaching Award if possible).
 The TLC is comprised of faculty, staff, librarians, administrators, and community members elected and appointed based on senate procedures).

 TLC/SRC Joint Committee